voxpupuli/puppet-cvmfs/REFERENCE.md

 Data type: `Optional[Boolean]`

 Install or disable fuse3 variant of cvmfs, if left `undef` no change will be made.
-Note that changing this value when CvmFS mounts are active may well destroy those mounts.
+Note that changing this value when CVMFS mounts are active may well destroy those mounts.
 Not availabe on Ubuntu 18.04.

 Default value: `undef`